tardate/LittleArduinoProjects/README.md

 > Latest addition:sparkles: [LEDStrobeKit](./Electronics101/LEDStrobeKit) - build and analyse a common LED strobe kit

-Build and analyse a common LED strobe kit.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like
 [The FretBoard](./FretBoard) (a multi-project build status indicator),